Grilled Brussels Sprouts

 Now that we are well into Spring it’s time to cook up some grilled vegetables, and there is nothing better tasting than Grilled Brussels Sprouts!
 This simple recipe will have you grilling veggies all the time!
 After all, there is nothing like the taste of food hot off the grill!

 Veggies like these Brussels sprouts are quick and easy to make, which is great for a weeknight or weekend meal.
 Don’t just keep these vegetables for your holiday table.

 How do Brussels Sprouts grow?

-Brussels sprouts grow like a small palm tree, to a height of 2-3 feet.
+Brussels sprouts grow like a small palm trees, to a height of 2-3 feet.
 The tops are very leafy, and the stem or stock of the plant is where the sprouts grow.
-It’s actually a very cool looking plant.
+It’s actually a very cool-looking plant.

 Brussels sprouts can be grown just about anywhere but do best in a cooler moist environment.
 The Pacific Northwest is the ideal location to grow them.
 They germinate usually in about 1-2 weeks and if starting the seedlings indoors can be planted outside in about 4 weeks.
 You do not want to plant them outside until a few weeks after the last frost.

 Like many vegetables, there are a variety of ways to cook or prepare Brussels sprouts.
 They can be boiled, or fried, you can roast them in the oven, or the way I like them, grilled!